STAMP-project/camp/README.md

 [![codecov](https://codecov.io/gh/SINTEF-9012/camp-realize/branch/master/graph/badge.svg)](https://codecov.io/gh/SINTEF-9012/camp-realize)

 # CAMP-realize
-CAMP-realize is a standalone tool to perform arbitrary modifications of any given artefact to yield a new artefact which is different from the given one.
+CAMP-realize is a standalone tool to perform arbitrary modifications of any given artifact to yield a new artifact which is different from the given one.
 The tool is used in conjunction with [CAMP](https://github.com/STAMP-project/camp) to modify variables (variation points) in configuration files.

 ## How to use
 ### Testing